-While a missed period is one of the biggest clues that a woman is pregnant, it is not the first sign.
-Some women suspect they are pregnant before their menstrual cycle is late, but also symptoms that might indicate you are pregnant include tenderness of the breasts and nipples, fatigue that occur 1-6 weeks after conception, frequent urination occurring 6-8 weeks after conception, nausea, queasiness, vomiting in first half of pregnancy and food cravings that happens during entire pregnancy.
-While some women are sure they are pregnant from the moment of conception, others may take five positive pregnancy tests, as well as a host of symptoms, until they are really sure.
-You must remember that all women are different so you may not experience all, or even any of these common signs of pregnancy.
+While a missed period is one of the biggest clues that a woman is pregnant, it is not the only sign.
+Some women suspect they are pregnant before their period is late.
+Symptoms that might indicate you are pregnant include tenderness of the breasts and nipples, fatigue that occurs 1-6 weeks after conception, frequent urination occurring 6-8 weeks after conception, nausea, queasiness, vomiting in the first half of pregnancy and food cravings that happens during entire pregnancy.
+While some women are sure they are pregnant from the moment of conception, others may take five positive pregnancy tests, as well as a host of symptoms, until they are positive.
+You must remember that all women are different so you may not experience all or even any of these common signs of pregnancy.

-This is probably one of the more reliable signs that pregnancy has happened.
-Although some women will experience implantation bleeding about the time of their period, it is usually lighter and shorter than normal period.
-This is why each woman who suspects she might be pregnant will be asked for the first day of last normal period she has had.
-There are even a few women who will have periods throughout their pregnancy.
-This is a rare occurrence but it can happen.
+There are even women who will have periods throughout their pregnancy, which is a rare occurrence but it can happen.
 When a woman is planning for pregnancy, the day that she expects her period is probably well marked in her mind, and that it is the official day that she can take a home pregnancy test.
-These tests measure the levels of hCG (human chorion gonadotropine), a hormone secreted during pregnancy in woman’s urine.
+These tests measure the levels of hCG (human chorion gonadotropin), a hormone secreted during pregnancy in woman’s urine.

-The amount of urine each test can detect varies widely and amount of hormone each woman secret may also vary, but not as widely.
+The amount of urine each test can detect varies widely and amount of hormone every woman secrets may also vary, but not as widely.

-The better tests on the market will measure 25-50 mIUs of hCG, which is usually the amount found in urine between the 4thand 5th weeks of pregnancy.
+Better tests on the market will measure 25-50 mIUs of hCG, which is usually the amount found in urine between the 4thand 5th weeks of pregnancy.
 The levels of hCG in your urine and blood will be different.
-First morning urine will always contain the highest concentration of hCG but most tests do not require that you use first morning urine.
+First-morning urine will always contain the highest concentration of hCG but most tests do not require that you use first-morning urine.

 Tender breasts or nipples